severityc/FakeBloxlink/README.md

 </div>

 # ⚙️ Setup
+1. Type ```pip install -r requirements.txt``` in the directory of the folder or in the terminal/shell
-1. Create a Discord application at https://discord.com/developers
+2. Create a Discord application at https://discord.com/developers
-2. Enable all Privileged Gateway Intents in the developer portal
+3. Enable all Privileged Gateway Intents in the developer portal
-3. Replace 'YOUR_BOT_TOKEN' in main.py with your bot token
+4. Replace `YOUR_BOT_TOKEN` in main.py with your bot token
-4. Edit code settings and run the bot
+5. Edit code settings and run the bot
-5. Add the bot to your server with administrator permissions
+6. Add the bot to your server with administrator permissions
-6. Set up a verify channel, instructing users to use !verify for a DM with your Bloxlink verification link
+7. Set up a verify channel, instructing users to use `!verify` for a DM with your Bloxlink verification link

-# ⬇️ Installation
-Type ```pip install -r requirements.txt``` in the directory of the folder or in the terminal/shell

-# ⭐ Features
-**Direct Message** embed verification system - `!verify` command

 # ⚠️ Disclaimer
 This code has been made exclusively for **EDUCATIONAL PURPOSES ONLY.** Please note that I disclaim any responsibility for the utilization of this code.
 I am committed to maintaining and updating the code as the associated API evolves and potentially becomes deprecated over time.